-Assessment Task Assessment Type Weighting Learning Outcome(s) Being Assessed Online Quiz Summative 10% 1 LinkedIn Profile Summative 10% 1,4 Reflective Journal (Pre-internship) Summative 30% 1-4 Host Organisation Report Formative NGP 2 Reflective Report (End of Internship) Summative 50% 1-4
+Assessment Task Assessment Type Weighting Learning Outccome(s) Being Assessed Online Quiz Summative 15% 1 Reflective Journal of 500-800 words (Pre-internship) Summative 15% 1,3 Reflective Journal of 800-1000 words (Late-internship) Summative 20% 1-4 Host Organisation report Formative NGP 2 Reflective Report of 2000 words Summative 50% 1-4

 Assessment Related RequirementsSuccessful completion of the internship is required in order to pass this course.
 Should the host organisation be dissatisfied with the students’ performance this will be addressed by the student, the Host and the Course Coordinator giving the student a chance to address the concern to complete theinternship.

-Assessment DetailOnline Quiz: Students will be required to complete an online quizz - before going on Internship.
+Assessment DetailOnline Quiz: Students will be required to complete an online quiz - before going on Internship.
 This will be in relation to appropriate workplace safety and practice.